-3. CN III (Optic and Oculomotor) - Pupillary response
+- 3. CN III (Optic and Oculomotor) Pupillary response (see also 7.5) - a.

-- a.
 Direct- shine a light (penlight, oto/ophthalmoscope, etc.) at one eye and watch that pupils' response to light. - b.
 Consensual-shine light source at one eye while watching the other for pupil response. - c.
 Accommodation-have the patient look at your finger at arm's distance and then watch for pupillary response as you move your finger in toward the patient.
 State "I am testing for accommodation." - d.
 Must examine both eyes. - 4.
-CN III, IV, VI (Oculomotor, Trochlear, Abducens).
-Extraocular muscle function (EOM). - a.
+CN III, IV, VI (Oculomotor, Trochlear, Abducens). (see also 7.5) Extraocular muscle function (EOM).
 Ask the patient to follow your finger with their eyes as you move through the six cardinal fields of gaze.
 Make a wide "H" (15-16 inches to either side) in front of the patient's face (14-20 inches away), and watch the movement of the eyes.

-5. CN V (Trigeminal)

-- a.
+Note nystagmus. - 5.
+CN V (Trigeminal) - a.
+Test jaw clenching by palpating at jaw for muscle contraction and moving the jaw side to side. - b.
 Test sensation on face.
-With the patient's eyes closed, use light touch with finger, tissue or other soft object on forehead, cheeks, and chin.
-Should compare two sides at the same time. - b.
-Test jaw clenching by palpating at jaw for muscle contraction.

-6. CN VII (Facial)
+With the patient's eyes closed, use light touch with finger, tissue or other soft object on forehead, cheeks, and chin one side at a time.
+Ask the patient to tell you a) when the touch is felt, AND b) compare both sides ("Does this feel the same as this?") - c.
+Do not assess corneal reflex on SPs, be aware of when to test this. - 6.
+CN VII (Facial)

-a.
 Test face muscles: (1) wrinkling forehead, (2) strength of eyelid closure (student must try to open the patient's closed eyes), and (3) smiling and/or puffing cheeks (must do ALL 3)

-7. CN VIII (Acoustic)
+- 7. CN VIII (Acoustic) (see also 7.7) - a.

-- a.
 Test auditory acuity (gross hearing test).
 Test one ear at a time by using the whisper test or by rubbing your fingers together. - b.
-Perform the Weber test (lateralization) by placing a vibrating 512 Hz tuning fork (correct one required) firmly on top of the patient's head.
+Perform the Weber test (lateralization) by placing a vibrating tuning fork firmly on top of the patient's head.
 Ask them where they hear the sound: on one or both sides? - c.
-Perform the Rinne test (bone vs. air conduction) by placing a vibrating 512 Hz tuning fork on the mastoid bone, behind the ear.
+Perform the Rinne test (bone vs. air conduction) by placing a vibrating tuning fork on the mastoid bone, behind the ear.
 When the patient can no longer hear the sound, quickly place the tuning fork close to the opening of the external ear canal and ask if they can now hear the sound.
 Perform this test on both ears. - 8.
 CN IX, X (Glossopharyngeal, Vagus) - a.
 Observe movement of the soft palate and uvula by having the patient say "ah" and watching the back of the mouth.
-You may need to use a tongue blade and/or light source to visualize. - b.
+You may need to use a tongue blade and/or light source to visualize. (see also 8.6) - b.
+Do not assess gag reflex on SPs. - c.
 Listen to patient's voice.
 State, "I am listening to/have listened to your voice." - 9.
 CN XI (Spinal Accessory) - a.
 Test strength of trapezius with shrugging shoulders against firm pressure - b.
 Test strength of sternocleidomastoid by turning head each direction against firm pressure - 10.
-CN XII (Hypoglossal) Test by having patient stick tongue straight out.
+CN XII (Hypoglossal) - a.
+Test by having patient stick tongue straight out.